John Oliver On Sweden, Trump-Putin Moral Equivalency

 “It’s not a coincidence,” a woman speaking in Russian said of the photos of Putin recovering the pottery.
 “It’s very significant.”

-Oliver then ran through some of the wide-ranging charges of corruption leveled against the Russian president, including that he directs “states assets” to friends, and that he “marginalizes” those whose support he feels he cannot count on.
+Oliver then ran through some of the wide-ranging charges of corruption leveled against the Russian president, including that he directs “states assets” to friends and that he “marginalizes” those whose support he feels he cannot count on.
 Estimates of Vladimir Putin’s net worth are reported to range from $40-$85 billion, though he is thought to earn only about $100,000 annually as president, leading the comedian to conclude that the figures “don’t add up.”
 A clip described Putin as living like “the super rich,” wearing $3,000 workout suits, and collecting pricey watches.

 Even Putin’s daughter, Katerina, who works as an academic/rock’n’roll dancer, is thought to have a net worth, combined with her husband Kirill, near $2 billion.

-The host then listed the fates of some of Putin’s “critics and political opponents,” such as opposition politician Boris Nemstov who was shot dead, FSB agent Alexander Litvinenko who was poisoned, murdered journalist Anna Politkovskaya, poisoned activist Vladimir Kara-
+The host then listed the fates of some of Putin’s “critics and political opponents,” such as opposition politician Boris Nemtsov, who was shot dead; FSB agent Alexander Litvinenko, who was poisoned; murdered journalist Anna Politkovskaya; poisoned activist Vladimir Kara-Murza; and more than one Putin associate having sex tapes published.
+Oliver stated that perhaps Putin “just got lucky,” and had nothing to do with any of these incidents.

 John Oliver described the climate in Russia fostered by Putin as being “extremely hostile to any opposition.”
-The host detailed acts against Russians opposed to Putin that included one dissident’s car being defecated upon, and a speech being interrupted by radio-controlled flying dildos, which the host grudgingly admitted holding an admiration for.
+The host detailed acts against Russians opposed to Putin that included one dissident’s car being defecated upon and a speech being interrupted by radio-controlled flying dildos, which the host grudgingly admitted holding an admiration for.

 “There is so much that people suspect, but can’t quite prove.”